The Federal Motor Carrier Safety Administration – FMCSA

 What happens when a company registers with FMCSA?

 Upon application, any first-time carrier will automatically enroll in the FMCSA New Entrant Safety Assurance Program.
 The entrant will not receive permanent registration status until they have been in the program for 18 months.
-During this initial period, the new entrants must pass a safety audit within the first 90 days.
+The new entrants must pass a safety audit within the first 90 days during this initial period.
 Additionally, the company must maintain acceptable roadside safety performance during the probationary period.

 Thirty-one states also require a number for commercial vehicle registrants regardless of whether or not their business is conducted between states.
 Those states are Alabama, Alaska, Arizona, Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, New York, Nebraska, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Washington, West Virginia, Wisconsin, and Wyoming.

-It should be noted that if a company operates strictly as a broker or freight forwarder, obtaining a USDOT Number is unnecessary.
+It should be noted that obtaining a USDOT number is unnecessary if a company operates strictly as a broker or freight forwarder.

 How do I get my USDOT Number?